WillPMcCrite/SQLWebInterface/README.md

 The link for the interface is: http://www.auburn.edu/~wpm0026

 I have included a file called sql.txt that has some prewritten queries and what their results should be.
-Feel free to check out the MainScript.sql and come up with some queries of your own!
+Feel free to check out the MainScript.sql and the .csv files within the Data folder to come up with some queries of your own!